fantasydatapros/best-ball-data-bowl/README.md

 * May 1st: Prize Announced

-* June 15th: Participants must submit their proposed topics by this date.
-No additional contest entries allowed following this date, so make sure you give yourself time to come up with a topic!

-* July 1st: Notebook submissions due by this date; Make sure to follow submission guidlines!
+* August 1st: Notebook submissions due by this date; Make sure to follow submission guidlines!

-* July 15th: Finalists announced.
-5 Finalists teams/individuals will be chosen to announce to the final round on August 1st.

-* August 1st: Finalist round on <a target="_blank" href="https://www.youtube.com/@PeterOverzet">Peter Overzet's Youtube channel</a>.
+* August (Date TBD): Finalist round on <a target="_blank" href="https://www.youtube.com/@PeterOverzet">Peter Overzet's Youtube channel</a>.
 Finalists will have the opportunity to present their findings on stream and support their conclusions.
-* August 15th: Winning team announced.
+* August (Date TBD): Winning team announced.

 # Prizes